jinghuazhao/PW-pipeline/README.md

 enrichment analyses by testing whether the genes in associated regions are highly expressed in any of the 209 MeSH annotations for 37,427 microarrays on the Affymetrix U133 Plus 2.0 Array platform.

-The `p.adjust` function in `R/stats` can bee used to obtain FDRs and count the number of pathways reaching FDR<=0.05.
+The `p.adjust` function in `R/stats` can be used to obtain FDRs and count the number of pathways reaching FDR<=0.05.
 It implements the so-called Benjamini-Hochberg (BH) procedure, which attempts to control for expected proportion of false discoveries among the rejected hypotheses (i.e., those with p values below 0.05) and most powerful for independent tests.
 The BH procedure for an m number of